LBALab/LBArchitect/Release/ReadMe.txt

 ------------------------------------------------------------------------
 Little Big Architect

-     Version: 1.1
+     Version: 1.2
-Release date: 01.06.2020
+Release date: 24.11.2020
       Status: Freeware (GNU GPL license)
       Author: kazink@gmail.com           <- feedback is welcome
-    Homepage: http://moonbase.kazekr.net <- latest stable version is always there first
+    Homepage: http://moonbase.kaziq.net <- latest stable version is always there first
   Bugtracker: Not available any more.
-Drop me an e-mail
+E-mail me if you notice a bug

  This program allows you to edit Grid files (*.gr1 and *.gr2) that contain islands and rooms in Lba 1 and rooms only in Lba 2.